luissian/iSkyLIMS_documentation/massiveSequencing/searchGuide.md

 The fields in the search are optional, which means that you do not need to fill all data for each one.
 Neither you need to write the full name of the run, you can type part of the run name, and you will get the runs that match with your query.

 The input fields to make your query are:

-Run Name.
+*   **Run Name**.
 Enter the run name that you want to get.

 There is no limitation for the minimum length of characters that you can type on this field.
 You can type just only one letter or the full name of the run, but keep in mind that entering few characters in this field you will get many matches.
-Platform.
+*   **Platform**.
 Choose one of the platform option in the select form.
 By default, the following platform were defined on iSkyLIMS during the installation:

 *   Illumina: Mini-Seq
 *   Illumina: Mi-Seq
 *   Illumina:  Next-Seq